 The daughter of two Ivy League graduates – both doctors and activists, Adesina grew up in a political household where critical thinking was essential; thus was born her obsession with social change.
 During her studies at SVA, she began a series of canvases on homelessness, having witnessed the impacts of inequality while growing up in the Bronx in the 1980’s, at the time the poorest Congressional district in the nation, as well as more recently being disheartened by the juxtaposition of extreme wealth and poverty that punctuated her adult life in Manhattan.
 In response, Adesina seeks to create art that is not only highly detailed & aesthetically pleasing, but that actively inspires thought and discussion on important social & cultural issues.

 Recent projects include a series of pencil portraits which were sold at auction with 100% of the proceeds benefiting a different charity every month; as well as a multimedia painting and video project: www.IHaveADream2013.com.
 This project features video submissions from over 50 people from all walks of life, each reading one line from Dr. Martin Luther King Jr’s famous speech, to commemorate its 50th Anniversary, as well as a painted collage of each participant’s video, which together formed a portrait of Dr. King himself.
 This piece, along with others from her portfolio, has been shown in various New York City galleries.
-She has also had a watercolor painting on the cover of Billboard Magazine, and her design work displayed in the gift shop of the Guggenheim Museum.
+She has also had a watercolor painting featured in Billboard Magazine, and her design work displayed in the gift shop of the Guggenheim Museum.

-Outside of her art career, Adesina is also a technology expert & established television personality, with over 12 years of experience.
+Outside of her art career, Adesina is also a technology expert & established television personality, with nearly 13 years of experience.
 This includes work as an MTV VJ, anchoring for E!
 News Now, and hosting dozens of programs for broadcasting giants ranging from the Syfy Channel, to VEVO, to FOX.
-She has also founded multiple online properties, including GamesGeeksTech.com.
-Please feel free to peruse her on-camera work here, or feel free to do a quick Google search on her former stage name, Desi Sanchez.
+She has also founded multiple online properties, including GamesGeeksTech.com and AIC-TV.com.
+You may peruse her on-camera work here, or feel free to do a quick Google search on her former stage name, Desi Sanchez.